Skip to product information

 Uniquely, Peterson both wrote and illustrated his guides, uniting scientific observation with artistic interpretation.
 His work helped inspire generations of birdwatchers and played a central role in the rise of modern conservation and environmental awareness.

-This copy represents a mid-century printing of Peterson’s classic guide, retaining the clean, practical layout that made it indispensable to birders in the field.
+This mid-century printing of Peterson’s classic guide, retains the clean, practical layout that made it indispensable to birders in the field and features:

-• Covers land and water birds east of the Rocky Mountains
+• Land and water birds east of the Rocky Mountains

-• Provides notes on behavior, songs, and distinguishing characteristics
+• Notes on behavior, songs, and distinguishing characteristics

-Browse the Books & Magazines collection for links to other field guides and printed works by category.
+Browse the Biographies & Reference Books for more nature guides or links to other printed works by category.

 View full details